Lake Constance: Tourism, leisure and sports

 The tourism and leisure industry is important for this region.
 Overnight stays reached 17,56m visitors in 2012 with a turnover of about 1.9bn Euros.
 The same amount comes from the 70 million visitors that visit Lake Constance each year.

 This region is known for sightseeing, water-sports, winter-sports like Skiing, summer-sports like Swimming (sport), Sailing and recreation.
-It is also one of the few places where modern Zeppelin airships operate and 12–14 people can take a trip above the lake around various points of interests.
+It is also one of the few places where modern Zeppelin airships operate and 12–14 people can take a trip above the lake around various points of interest.

 In cooperation with tourism service providers, tourism organizations and public institutions in Germany, Austria, Switzerland and Liechtenstein, the International Bodensee Tourismus GmbH (IBT GmbH) is responsible for the tourism marketing of the Lake Constance region.

 Sights and cultural heritage

 The lake and the region around it have a substantial touristic infrastructure as well as many attractions and points of interests.
-Important are especially cities like Konstanz, Überlingen, Meersburg, Friedrichshafen, Lindau and Bregenz as they are the big hubs for boating tourism.
-The main tourism attractions are places like Rhine Falls, one of the three biggest waterfalls in Europe, the Mainau Island and Reichenau Island (UNESCO world heritage), the pilgrimage church Birnau, castles and palaces like Salem Abbey, Meersburg Castle as well as another UNESCO world heritage site, the Pfahlbaumuseum Unteruhldingen (German for Stilt house museum) as well as Church of St. George, Oberzell, Reichenau.
+Important are especially towns like Konstanz, Überlingen, Meersburg, Friedrichshafen, Lindau, Romanshorn, Rorschach and Bregenz as they are the big hubs for boating tourism and lake crossing ferries.
+The main tourism attractions are places like Rhine Falls, one of the three biggest waterfalls in Europe (located near Schaffhausen), the islands of Mainau, Lindau and Reichenau (UNESCO world heritage), the pilgrimage church Birnau, castles and palaces like Salem Abbey, Meersburg Castle as well as another UNESCO world heritage site, the Pfahlbaumuseum Unteruhldingen (German for Stilt house museum), Zeppelin Museum Friedrichshafen as well as the Church of St. George, Oberzell, Reichenau or the Rheinschauen heritage railway.

-The Alps reach almost to the east of the lake, producing great scenic beauty.
-The Pfänderbahn goes from top of the mountain right down, next to the lake in Bregenz.
+Overlooks

+High mountain ranges are mainly located near the southeastern shore of the Upper Lake (Obersee).
+The lower foothills of the Appenzell Alps in Switzerland are accessible by bus routes and two railway lines: the Rorschach–Heiden railway between Rorschach Hafen/Rorschach near the lake shore and Heiden, and the Rheineck–Walzenhausen mountain railway between Rheineck and Walzenhausen.
+Both lines are operated by Appenzell Railways and part of St. Gallen S-Bahn and Bodensee S-Bahn, respectively.
+A popular overlook near Heiden is Fünfländerblick (lit. 'five countries view').
+In good weather conditions, the lake is also visible from mountain peaks of the Alpstein massiv.
+In Austria, the Pfänderbahn, an aerial tram, takes passengers from the valley station near Bregenz Hafen to the top station on Pfänder mountain (Allgäu Alps).

+The Hegau region adjacent to Lower Lake Constance (Untersee) contains several higher mountains of volcanic origin, many with ruins of fortresses on their tops (e.g. Hohenkrähen, Mägdeberg).
+The southernly located of these Hegau volcanoes (e.g. Hohentwiel) also offer a view over the lakes.